If you didn't take a Lyft ride or you see a charge from Lyft that you don’t recognize, we’re here to help investigate.

 Here are the four most common reasons for unrecognized charges:

-Temporary authorization: the charge is likely an authorization.
+Temporary authorization: the charge is an authorization.
 Like many companies, Lyft uses authorizations to verify your payment info.

 Family member or friend's ride: if you don’t recognize a Lyft transaction, check whether your family or a friend used your Lyft account or a shared credit card to take a ride.